mslinn/config/README.md

 [An example of a compatible HOCON-format file](https://raw.github.com/mslinn/config/v2/src/main/resources/definitions.conf) is provided with this project.

+If the HOCON dependency definition file contains repository information, that information can be used to automatically compute the necessary resolvers for the project dependencies.
+In order to do this, two sections must be added to the HOCON file: a `repositories` section that lists the names and URLs of each repository, and a `vToRepo` section that provides a mapping of each dependency to the repositories.
+The value of the `vToRepo` section entries can either be specified as single repository names, or they can be a two-element array of repository names.
+This allows dependencies to be specified with repositories for released versions and snapshot versions, or just released versions.
+See the usage example below for an example.

 ## Installation

  1. Get and install SBT from